 By Runa Mukherjee Parikh Feb.
 20, 2020

 Years of brainwashing has made menstruating women across the world feel unclean and unwanted for generations.
-The college in Bhuj stripping students to check their underwear for signs of menstruation is just the tip of the iceberg.
+And India has done little to change that.

 Generations of brainwashing has made menstruating women across the world feel unclean and unwanted.
 While the Sabarimala temple issue is a glaring example, closer home, a Pahadi colleague won’t touch water bottles or pickles while having her “zudke”, a friend was barred from her Malayali friend’s “thaalam” ritual because she was “down”, and a cousin was asked not to visit when having her period.
 If Nepal sends its women to secluded huts while bleeding, we are no better.
 In fact, the Bhuj college wasn’t the first incident; a UP-based residential school did the same in 2017.